cdaksha/parametrization_clean/README.md

 is the file path location of the reference ReaxFF training set files, *POPULATION_PATH* is the location at which the user wishes the generational genetic algorithm files to be outputted, and *CONFIG_PATH* is the location at which a user-defined JSON configuration file can be entered.
 The last field is not required, as defaults are provided for each algorithm and genetic algorithm setting.
+If the last field is specified, a valid user configuration JSON file is assumed to exist at the *CONFIG_PATH* location.

 All options used in the default configuration are shown in the `example` folder [here](example/config.json).
 The user can tune one (or many) of these parameters by defining a config.json file at the *CONFIG_PATH* location, such as the